What is parasomnia?

 - Alcohol or substance abuse

-What are the symptoms of parasomnia?
+What are symptoms of parasomnia?

 Symptoms of parasomnia can vary based on the specific type, but most commonly include: